 Runs: 86 runs over 678ha (1,675 acres), 7 lifts

-The surroundings are breathtakingly beautiful, with ruggedly mountainous landscape of Jasper National Park in the Canadian Rocky Mountains.
+The surroundings are breathtakingly beautiful, with the ruggedly mountainous landscape of Jasper National Park in the Canadian Rocky Mountains.

 Other great reasons to choose Marmot Basin is it’s one of the least crowded ski areas and has a long season (November to May) with plenty of cold, dry Alberta powder.